 The Good Wives originated as lead singer Jacob Bruggman's solo project.
 After merging with local guitarists Nicholas Alexander and Shane Berg, the project quickly developed into a full-fledged band.
 Following the release of two notable EPs within two years, drummer Brent Nelson joined the trio solidifying the full line-up.
-Currently embarking on the arduous task of recording their debut full-length record, Bruggman remarks, “it feels as if we’ve finally found our voice as a band.”
+Having recently finished recording their debut full-length record, Bruggman remarks, “it feels as if we’ve finally found our voice as a band.”

 Vocals, Guitar / Jacob Bruggman